MahdiMajidzadeh/bootstrap-v4-rtl/README.md

 Add `rtl` class to any element and every thing inside that turn to RTL layout

+**NOTE:** This package is designed for multilanguage projects to change all page direction just with adding `rtl` class, so all left and right classes is reversed when you are in rtl

 ## What's included

 Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
 You'll see something like this: